nomath4u/radiusnetworks.github.io/proximitykit/index.md

   <div class="tile">
     <img class="tile-image" src="/img/pk-cloud.png" />
     <h3> 2.
 Mobile SDK Syncs with Mobile Device </h3>
     <p> When the app starts up the Proximity Kit Manager, it will sync with our backend.
-As that happens the SDK will register each reagion to monitor.
-Your region data and configuration is cached and updated in the background.</p>
+As that happens the SDK will register each region to monitor.
+Your region data and configuration is cached and can be updated in the background.</p>
   </div>
   <div class="tile">
     <img class="tile-image" src="/img/pk-monitor.png" />